NoBrainer/MyApp/README.md

 From server:
 - Stop the service
 	- sudo service copycatco stop
+- Stop all forever processes
+	- forever stopall
-- Stop the forever process (get forever_pid from the column named 'forever')
+	- OR stop individual forever process (get forever_pid from the column named 'forever')
 		- forever list
 		- sudo kill -9 {forever_pid}
 - Check the process on port 8080
 	- fuser 8080/tcp
 - Kill the process on port 8080